 This model makes the unrealistic assumption that the responses for a given patient are conditionally independent after controlling for the included covariates.
 We will relax this assumption in the next section.
-Here we can get satisfactory inferences for marginal effects by using robust standard errors for clustered data instead of using model-based standard errors.
-This approach is analogous to pooled OLS in linear models and corresponds to the generalized estimating equations approach discussed in section 6.6 with an independence working correlation structure (see 10.14.2 for an example with a different working correlation matrix).
+Here we can get satisfactory inferences for marginal effects by using robust standard errors for clustered data instead of modelbased standard errors.
+This approach is analogous to pooled OLS in linear models and corresponds to the generalized estimating equations (GEE) approach discussed in section 6.6 with an independence working correlation structure (see section 10.13.2 for an example with a different working correlation structure).